 It’s necessary to think of democracy as teetering on a tightrope.
 To successfully navigate the tightrope those walking it must be balanced, while those at either end, must not sabotage the tightrope, thus destroying it.

 When these guardrails are threatened, democracies are weakened.
-This has happened in America where the mutual toleration between the Democrats and Republicans has sunk to an all-time low since the election of Trump.
+This has happened in America where the mutual tolerance between the Democrats and Republicans has sunk to an all-time low since the election of Trump.

 When these two norms are broken, democracies head down a dangerous path.